 Other Reasons to Engage in Strength Training

 Whether you choose to work with machines or with free weights, there are a few good reasons to include strength training in your workout routine.
 Recently, researchers have discovered strength training benefits your heart.
 This is regardless of whether your workout is moderate or intense.
-Furthermore, using weights regularly for older people helps to fight deterioration of muscles and assist with continued flexibility, according to another finding.
-Combined with cardiovascular activities, strength training should be a regular part of your workouts if your physician approves.
+Furthermore, using weights regularly for older people helps to fight deterioration of muscles, the brain, and assist with continued flexibility, according to another finding.
+Combined with cardiovascular activities, strength training should be a regular part of your exercise routine if your physician approves.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.